CMC-1 surfaces via osculating M\"{o}bius transformations between circle patterns: Discrete CMC-1 surfaces in hyperbolic space

 \section{Discrete CMC-1 surfaces in hyperbolic space}

 In this section, we define a notion of integrated mean curvature on horospherical nets.
 It is motivated by Steiner's formula relating curvatures to the change in area under parallel surfaces.
-The main result is the correspondence that a horospherical net with constant mean curvature-1 is induced by the osculating M\"{o}bius transformation between a pair of Delaunay circle patterns sharing the same shear coordinates (Theorem \ref{thm:horo}).
+The main result is to prove the correspondence between discrete CMC-1 surfaces and circle patterns (Theorem \ref{thm:horo}).

-Recall that we denote $(V,E,F)$ a cell decomposition of a surface, where $V,E,F$ are the sets of (primal) vertices, edges and faces.
+Recall that we denote by $(V,E,F)$ a cell decomposition of a surface, where $V,E,F$ are the sets of (primal) vertices, edges and faces.
 It is associated with a dual cell decomposition $(V^*,E^*,F^*)$, where $V^*,E^*,F^*$ denote the sets of dual vertices, dual edges and dual faces.
 Each dual vertex corresponds to a primal face, whereas each dual face corresponds to a primal vertex.
 By subdivision, we assume the primal cell decomposition is a triangulation without loss of generality.
 The dual mesh then becomes a trivalent mesh, i.e. each vertex has three neighboring vertices.
 Furthermore, for simplicity we consider surfaces without boundary.
 In case the surface has boundary, the same result also holds but requires modification of notations.

-The following choice of notations is taken so that it will be consistent with the osculating M\"{o}bius transformations. \begin{definition} A horospherical net is a realization $f:V^{*} \to \mathbb{H}^{3}$ of a dual mesh such that \begin{enumerate} \item The vertices of each dual face lies on a horosphere. \item Every edge is realized as the shorter circular arc in the intersection of the two neighboring horospheres.
+The following choice of notations is taken so that it will be consistent with the osculating M\"{o}bius transformations. \begin{definition} A horospherical net is a realization $f:V^{*} \to \mathbb{H}^{3}$ of a dual mesh such that \begin{enumerate} \item The vertices of each dual face lies on the same horosphere. \item Every edge is realized as the shorter circular arc in the intersection of the two neighboring horospheres.
 The hyperbolic lengths of the arcs are denoted as $\ell$. \item The tangency points of the horospheres with $\partial \mathbb{H}^3$ define a realization of the primal triangular mesh $\tilde{z}:V \to \mathbb{C} \cup \{\infty\}$ that forms a Delaunay circle pattern.
 We call $\tilde{z}$ the hyperbolic Gauss map. \end{enumerate} \end{definition}

 We further define the \textit{dihedral angle} $\alpha:E^* \to (-\pi,\pi)$ between neighboring horospheres.
 Its sign is defined as follows: consider a dual edge oriented from dual vertex $u$ to $v$ and let $x$ be a point on the dual edge under $f$.
 It is associated with three unit vectors $(T_{uv},N_l,N_r)$ in $T_{x}\mathbb{H}^3$, where $T_{uv}$ is the unit tangent vector of the circular arc oriented from $u$ to $v$ while $N_l, N_r$ are the normals of the horospheres from the left and the right face which are oriented toward the points of tangency with $\partial \mathbb{H}^3$.
 The angle $\alpha$ is determined such that